CarlosCr18/randomQuotes/README.md

 - Implementing redux was the biggest challenge I had to go step by step making sure everything worked fine so the aplication could be scalable with any amount of quotes.

+- Implementing the filters was fun, I used react hooks to get the input and create the filters array which i later used with regex and string match to filter by either author or a quote containing that text

 ### What I would do different if I do it again

 - I would use React hooks and functional components.